bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 ==========
 * Wikipedia: `Stochastic Processes <https://en.wikipedia.org/wiki/Stochastic_process#Stochastic_process>`__
 * [1] Steven E. Shreve, "Stochastic Calculus for Finance II: Continuous Time Models", Springer, 2004.

+..
+[1] Technically, random variables can be more general (according to Wikipedia) mapping to any measurable set.
+Although, according to [1], they define it only to the real numbers.
+It looks like the term `random element <https://en.wikipedia.org/wiki/Random_element>`__ is used more often for this more general case though.